 Do I have to be an IFTA Member to use IFTA Arbitration?

 No, as long as both parties have agreed in writing to resolve their conflict through IFTA Arbitration (or AFMA Arbitration or American Film Marketing Association Arbitration), they may use the service.
 However, the filing fees are different as between Members and non-Members.
-Please consult the IFTA Arbitration Fee Schedule (under How to File a Complaint/Fees) for more information.
+Please consult the IFTA Arbitration Schedule of Fees.

 Must I have an attorney represent me?